 11 Expedition of Francisco de Eliza

 Although Quimper had already warned in the previous expedition about the strategic importance of the Bay of Núñez Gaona, it would be the first officer of the San Carlos, Juan Pantoja y Arriaga, who would provide the first descriptions of the port.
-He declared its poor conditions as an anchorage, and noted in his navigation Diary that about four miles west of the port of Núñez Gaona was the Punta de Martínez, and near it a small and flat island where they saw a large village, “to whose captains they give the name of Tutusi and Tatacuu.”
-From Núñez Gaona, the San Carlos sailed to Nutka, but the Santa Saturnina, unable to sail against the wind, set out on its way back to Monterrey.
+He declared its poor conditions for anchorage, and noted in his navigation Diary that about four miles west of the port of Núñez Gaona was the Punta de Martínez.
+Nearby was a small and flat island where they saw a large village, “to whose captains they give the name of Tutusi and Tatacuu.”[2]
+From Núñez Gaona, the San Carlos sailed to Nootka, but the Santa Saturnina, unable to sail against the wind, set out on its way back to Monterrey.
 When it got there, in September 1791, it encountered the two ships of Alejandro Malaspina’s expedition that had just returned from trying to find the so-called Northwest Passage.

 License